skkiran991/flask-app/README.md

 View Flask logs for errors (tail -f flask.log).

-Future Improvements
+You can see terraform.tf file in code.

+Another approch

-Deploy using AWS Lambda instead of EC2.
+Deploy using AWS Lambda with Api Gateway instead of EC2.

 Implement authentication for the API.